Privacy Statement

 SCHUNCK processes your personal data for the following purposes:

-• Delivery and performance of our products and services, including signing up for a membership and/or taking out a subscription and/or attending a workshop;
+- Delivery and performance of our products and services, including signing up for a membership and/or taking out a subscription and/or attending a workshop, purchasing a museum ticket, hiring a space and similar;

-• To process your order and inform you of its status;
+- To process your order or reservation and inform you of its status;

-• Monitoring and/or analysing the services and products offered by SCHUNK to improve these services and products, for example, by contacting the person in question for a (short) survey;
+- Monitoring and/or analysing the products and services offered by SCHUNCK to improve these products and services, for example, by contacting the person in question for an evaluation;

 Your personal data does not necessarily have to be subject to all of the above purposes.
-This depends on your legal relationship with SCHUNK.
+This depends on your legal relationship with SCHUNCK.

 Retention period

 The personal data we process is not kept for longer than strictly necessary, taking into consideration any legal obligations.
-There may also be a legitimate interest in why your data is kept for longer.
+There may also be a legitimate interest in why your data is kept for a longer period.
 In addition, if you have given us permission to do so, we may keep your data for longer than necessary.
+If you have any questions about your retention period, you can always contact us using the contact details below.

 Security